junxit/us-congress-bills-119/metadata.md

 - 2025-01-28 — Introduced in Senate
 - 2025-01-28 — Read twice and referred to the Committee on Environment and Public Works.
+- 2025-10-29 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2025-10-29 — Committee on Environment and Public Works.
+Reported by Senator Capito without amendment.
+Without written report.
+- 2025-10-29 — Committee on Environment and Public Works.
+Reported by Senator Capito without amendment.
+Without written report.
+- 2025-10-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 223.